-The Village has evaluated its potential other post-employment benefits liability.
-The Village does not have a health insurance policy and does not offer health insurance through the Village to current or retired employees, and thus there is no benefit to calculate in accordance with GASB Statement No. 75, Accounting and Financial Reporting by Employers for Post-Employment Benefits Other Than Pensions.
-Therefore, the Village has not recorded a liability as of April 30, 2020.
+The Village has evaluated its potential other postemployment benefits liability.
+The Village does not have a health insurance policy and does not offer health insurance through the Village to current or retired employees, and thus there is no liability to calculate in accordance with GASB Statement No. 75, Accounting and Financial Reporting for Post-Employment Benefits Other Than Pensions.
+Therefore, the Village has not recorded a liability as of April 30, 2022.